OffByNone/Omniscience/README.md

             [ ] Re-enable
             [ ] Show notifications for new files playing as well as new devices found

-        Searching
-            [ ] Allow searching for devices on an interval

         Constants
 			[ ] Move more strings into this file.
 			[ ] Fix serviceTypes and deviceTypes.